gavinlyonsrepo/raspberrypi_tempmon/README.md

 **2. Continuous mode**

-Same as
-In continuous mode entered by option -c, The program enters a delay between scan.
+Same as normal mode except in continuous mode.
+The program enters a delay between scan.
 This delay is set by positive integer argument placed after -c.
 For example "-c 30" will wait 30 seconds between scans.
 Data is sent to terminal screen.